• Skip to content

 When Employees Leave

-When employees resign from their position, it is important to talk to them and determine why they are leaving the organization.
+When employees resign from their positions, it is important to talk to them and determine why they are leaving the organization.

 Sometimes it is good news when a problem employee quits.
 However, when a key employee accepts a position at another organization, they can be expensive to replace.